 It’s been a very busy couple of months for us, but before we say “Salut” to Summer, I need to finish my recap of Spring in Brussels, which was set aside momentarily allowing for some other important May happenings (more to come on that…).

 If I were asked to describe how Europeans celebrate the arrival of Spring, I would explain that on a warm and sunny Saturday, you would find them enjoying lunch outdoors at a corner café, sipping on beer or wine while sprawled on the grass in a park, or partaking in a bike ride.
 Spring in Brussels is truly magical.
-Yes, it still rains, but with the rain comes bright purple blooms on the trees lining our street, fragrant floral notes that waft from the park, which has extended evening hours, and lively neighborhoods where people gather for late outdoor dinners.
+Yes, it still rains, but when the showers cease, bright purple blooms fill the trees lining our street, fragrant floral notes waft from the park that has extended open hours, and the neighborhoods come alive with people gathered for late, outdoor dinners.

 We’ve been loving the warmer weather and clearer skies in Brussels, but even more so, welcoming a number of visitors who included Belgium on their Euro vacation itineraries.
 Back in early April, it was great getting dinner in city center with Andrew and Sarah, who share an appreciation for Belgian beer.
 Then came Lauren and Alex, who stayed with us for a night in order to get their fill of frites, with plenty of mayo of course.
 Finally, we greeted Christine and Ben, who stayed with us for a long weekend, which allowed for ample time to explore outside the city as well.